PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

 '$ParticleName_EntityName'.
 This is why `DisplayGreeting.kt` referenced `GetPerson_Person()` while `DisplayGreeting.kt`
 referenced `DisplayGreeting_Person()`.

-On that note: since we decided to utilize one manifest file for shared schemas, we need to define that separately.
-By defining it in an `arcs_manifest`, we give ourselves the option to depend on these schemas in many particles down the line.
+On that note: since we put the Person schema in its own Arcs Manifest file, we need to include this in our BUILD rule.
+To do this, we define an arcs_manifest rule.
+This gives us the option to use these schemas in many particles and recipes down the line.

 ```build
 load(